DROPKICK MURPHYS AND FLOGGING MOLLY

 Q: IF IT RAINS, DOES THE EVENT GO ON?

 A: Of course!
-The event is rain or shine and you are welcome to bring an umbrella if it does rain.
+The event is rain or shine.
+Umbrellas are NOT permitted.

 Q: MY TICKET SAYS GENERAL ADMISSION.
 DO I HAVE A SEAT AT THE EVENT OR CAN I BRING A CHAIR OR BLANKET?